xcfem/xc/src/domain/load/readme.md

 Loads on nodes and elements.

+## Contents

+        - pattern: the abstact classes LoadPattern and TimeSeries and some concrete classes.

 ## How to add a new load type

 The path to do this is as follows: